jaykay12/tech/_posts/2021-1-10-nosql-databases.md

 - **Supports large amount of data**
-  - NoSQL DBs use scale-out mechanism which is much better than the scale-up method of SQL DBs.
+  - NoSQL DBs use scale-out mechanism(Horizontally Scaling) which is much better than the scale-up(Vertical Scaling) method of SQL DBs.
   - Scale-out architecture is one of the most affordable ways to handle large volumes of traffic
   - Scale-out architectures also provide benefits such as being able to upgrade a database or change its structure with zero downtime.

 - **Multi Application paradigm support**
   - NoSQL can serve both transactional and analytical workloads from the same database.
 In SQL DBs, separate data warehouse is required to support analytics.
-  - NoSQL have superior integration capabilities with real-time streaming technologies.
+  - NoSQL have superior integration capabilities with real-time streaming technologies like aerospike ingestions.

-### Advantages
+### Advantages of No-SQL

 - <ins>**High Availability**</ins>
-  - Auto-replication feature of NoSQL DBs supports this.
+  - Supported by the Auto-replication feature of NoSQL DBs
   - In case of failure, data automatically replicates to a previous consistent state making the system available most of the time.

 - <ins>**High Scalability**</ins>
   - NoSQL DBs use sharding for horizontal scaling.
     - Sharding: Partitioning of data and placing it on multiple machines in such a way that the order of the data is preserved.
-  - NoSQL can handle such huge amount of data because of this scalability, as the data grows NoSQL scale itself to handle that data in efficient manner.
+  - NoSQL can handle such huge amount of data as they provide Horizontal Scaling by design, as the data grows NoSQL scale itself to handle that data in an more efficient manner.

 ![scale-up-scale-out](../assets/images/NOSQL-2.png)

-### Drawbacks
+### Drawbacks of No-SQL

 - <ins>**Narrow focus**</ins>
-  - Mainly designed for storage & lacks transactional management best features.
+  - Mainly designed for storage capabilities & lacks the transactional management features.

-- <ins>**Open-source**</ins>
+- <ins>**Mostly Open-source**</ins>
   - Due to this, no reliable software standards.

 - <ins>**No GUI**</ins>
-  - GUI mode tools for db access are not available.
+  - GUI mode tools for db access are not available, CLI tools are there.

 - <ins>**Large document size**</ins>
-  - Data stored is of immense size & stored in formats like JSON making these packets quite costly in networking.
+  - Data stored is of bigger size & stored in formats like JSON makes these packets transfer costly in network bandwidth

 - <ins>**Management challenge**</ins>
   - Data management in NoSQL is more challenging than SQL DBs.
-  - Setting up of NoSQL is also cumbersome.
+  - Setting up of NoSQL DB is more cumbersome.

+---

 ### SQL vs NoSQL Databases

-`CAP theorem` states that it's impossible for a distributed data store to offer more than two out of three:
+`CAP theorem` states that it's impossible for a distributed data store to offer all three of these at a time, we have to settle with any 2 of them:

 - **Consistency:**
-  - Data should remain consistent even after the execution of an operation.
+  - Data should remain consistent after the execution of an operation.
-  - Once data is written, any future read request should contain that data.
+  - Once data is written, any future read request should contain that version of the data.

 - **Availability:**
-  - DB should always be available and responsive.
+  - Database should always be available and responsive.
   - Should not have any downtime.

 - **Partition Tolerance:**